 Facelifts are typically outpatient procedures and may be performed in an office-based facility, surgery center or hospital.
 Patients may have a choice of IV sedation or general anesthesia.
 The procedure takes about two hours.

 The way a facelift is performed varies depending on the surgeon, the patient’s facial structure, and the extent of correction desired.
-The three most common incision techniques are:
+The two most common incision techniques are:

-In all three methods, incisions are closed with stitches or tissue glue.
+In both of these methods, incisions are closed with stitches or tissue glue.
 Scars are hidden in the hairline and natural contours of the face.

 After your rhytidectomy, your doctor will wrap the incisions in bandages and may place drainage tubes in the area.
 The tubes will be taken out the next day, when your hair will be carefully washed.
 If surgical clips are used to hold the incisions closed, they will be removed one week after the facelift along with your stitches.